Toby16/system_engineering-devops/VI/README.md

 NOTE: `Vi` and `Vim` are not the same.

-    `Vim` is an improved version of `Vi` that is designed to be upwards compatible with it.
+    Vim editor is an improved version of Vi that is designed to be upwards compatible with it.
-    Functionally, `Vim` is almost a proper superset of `Vi`.
-Therefore, everything that is in `Vi` is available in `Vim`.
+    Functionally, Vim is almost a proper superset of Vi editor.
+Therefore, everything that is in Vi is available in Vim.